Gluten-Free White Chocolate Macadamia Cookies

 For The Wet Ingredients:

-• 1 cup (2 sticks/8 oz.) butter, softened (cool to the touch, but your finger can indent it when pressed)
+• 1 cup butter, softened (2 sticks/8 oz.) – butter should be cool to the touch, but your finger can indent it when pressed

 • 1 Tablespoon vanilla extract